shivammathur/ghsvg/README.md

 - `svgImageWidth`: The width of each image in the SVG (in px).
 - `quiet`: No Output

-**Note:** Since the sponsorship amount is not public, if you are creating the SVG for a user account other than yours, the ranges will have no effect and all sponsors will be included.
+**Note:** Since the sponsorship amount is not public, if you are creating the SVG for an account other than yours, the ranges will have no effect and all sponsors will be included.

 #### Example configurations